wdiasjunior/BarbellWhip/CONTRIBUTING.md

 This project uses TypeScript only for the benefits of the syntax type annotations, otherwise I would just use JSDoc, since I personally find TypeScript to a pain in the ass whenever types get too complex and prop drilling happens.

 I do not use a linter or Prettier.
-Because of this you might find a bunch of squiggly lines.
+Because of this you might find a bunch of squiggly lines around the codebase.
 It is what it is.
 I have added some types here and there for the parts that are a bit more complicated and to remove some of the errors your editor might throw at you, but its mainly for documentation.
-So don't take them too seriously.
+So don't expect much and don't take them too seriously.

 ## Guidelines